12. Generational and Phase Models of Social Values (Regular and Irregular Cycles)

 - Sensate, a post-conflict phase that focuses again on material pursuits

 While reading Sorokin during my masters in foresight at Houston, I developed an adaptation of his theory that I call a Materialism-Idealism-Conflict (MIC) model for social values cycles.
 I provide it here as a tentative hypothesis for your consideration.
-It is Sorokin’s model, only with new phase labels and a few other minor changes.
+It is basically Sorokin’s model, updated with new phase labels and a few other minor changes.
 Here are the three phases of the model: